Drummond Hill land management plan

 The forest is facing a number of challenges:

-- A large part of the landscape impact is from the larch trees on the southern aspect of the site and their colour change through the seasons.
+a large part of the landscape impact is from the larch trees on the southern aspect of the site and their colour change through the seasons.
 Unfortunately, larch in Scotland is struggling with disease leading to large areas of mortality.
 Should this disease be confirmed at Drummond Hill large areas of reactive felling could be required.
-One of the decisions faced in the revision of this plan is how to manage these areas of larch to maintain the landscape character over a period of transition.
+One of the key elements of this plan is to manage these areas to maintain the landscape character over a period of transition away from larch.

-- Much of the forest which is highly visible from Loch Tay and the surrounding area is on very steep slopes.
+much of the forest which is highly visible from Loch Tay and the surrounding area is on very steep slopes.
 These slopes significantly constrain forest operations and so management choices.
-Being immediately above the important North Loch Tay road the safety of all operations undertaken is especially paramount, careful planning will be the key.
+Being immediately above the important North Loch Tay road the safety of all operations undertaken is especially paramount.

-- A challenge in this plan is to manage the present crops from a clear fell management system to one where tree cover is maintained in perpetuity.
+a challenge in this plan is to manage the present crops where conditions allow from a clear fell management system to one where tree cover is maintained in perpetuity.
 This change should have benefits for timber quality, carbon sequestration and wildlife as well as landscape continuity.

 Get in touch